spenwall/gridsome-source-google-sheets/README.md

 ## How to use

 You will need to generate a google api key [here](https://console.developers.google.com/apis/credentials).
 The sheetId can be found on the sheets url.
+It is the large hash number near the end.
 You will also need to make your spreadsheet viewable to the public to use the api credentials.

 ```js
 module.exports = {
   siteName: 'Gridsome',